Canadian fire crews cheered in Australia as front-line teams prepare for the worst | CBC News

 Firefighters use brief weather respite ahead of another dangerous heat wave

-Exhausted after a nearly 16-hour flight from the opposite side of the world, Canadian wildfire specialists were cheered by Australians on arrival at Sydney's airport.
+Exhausted after a nearly 16-hour flight from the opposite side of the world, Canadian wildfire specialists were cheered by Australians on arrival this week at Sydney's airport.

 They're the latest to join the growing Canadian presence supporting the battle against Australia's destructive wildfires, in a season of record-shattering temperatures.